risingwavelabs/risingwave-docs/versioned_docs/version-2.0/ingest/data-ingestion.md

 ) FORMAT PLAIN ENCODE JSON;
 ```

-The statement will create a streaming job that continuously ingests data from the Kafka topic to the table and the data will be stored in RisingWave's internal storage, which brings three benefits:
+The statement will create a streaming job that continuously ingests data from the Kafka topic to the table and the data will be stored in RisingWave's internal storage, which brings the following benefits:

 1. **Improved ad-hoc query performance:** When users execute queries such as `SELECT * FROM table_on_kafka`, the query engine will directly access the data from RisingWave's internal storage, eliminating unnecessary network overhead and avoiding read pressure on upstream systems.
 Additionally, users can create [indexes](/transform/indexes.md) on the table to accelerate queries.

 2. **Allow defining primary keys:** With the help of its internal storage, RisingWave can efficiently maintain primary key constraints.
 Users can define a primary key on a specific column of the table and define different behaviors for primary key conflicts with [ON CONFLICT clause](/sql/commands/sql-create-table.md#pk-conflict-behavior).

 3. **Ability to handle delete/update changes**: Based on the definition of primary keys, RisingWave can efficiently process upstream synchronized delete and update operations.
-For systems that synchronize delete/update operations from external systems, such as database's CDC, we **do not** allow creating a source on it but require a table with connectors.
+For systems that synchronize delete/update operations from external systems, such as database's CDC and UPSERT format messages from message queues, we **do not** allow creating a source on it but require a table with connectors.

-At the same time, like regular tables, tables with connectors also accept DML statements and [CREATE SINK INTO TABLE](/sql/commands/sql-create-sink-into.md), which provides greater flexibility.
+4. **Stronger consistency guarantee**: When using a table with connectors, all downstream jobs will be guaranteed to have a consistent view of the data persisted in the table; while for source, different jobs may see inconsistent results due to different ingestion speed or data retention in the external system.

+5. **Greater flexibility**: Like regular tables, you can use DML statements like [`INSERT`](/sql/commands/sql-insert.md), [`UPDATE`](/sql/commands/sql-update.md) and [`DELETE`](/sql/commands/sql-delete.md) to insert or modify data in tables with connectors, and use [CREATE SINK INTO TABLE](/sql/commands/sql-create-sink-into.md) to merge other data streams into the table.

 ## DML on tables